-Authorize the Department of Health and Human Services, Division of Public Health Services, to amend an existing sole source agreement with JSI Research and Training Institute, Inc., d/b/a Community Health Institute (Vendor #161611-B001), 501 South Street, 2nd floor, Bow, NH 03304, to increase chronic disease prevention and management evidence-based programs training to medical, behavioral health and public health professionals; and to promote the programs to citizens of New Hampshire, by increasing the price limitation by \$240,000 from \$540,000 to \$780,000, with no change to the contract completion date of June 29, 2020, effective upon Governor and Executive Council approval.
+Authorize the Department of Health and Human Services, Division of Public Health Services, to enter into a Retroactive, Sole Source amendment to an existing contract with JSI Research and Training Institute, Inc., d/b/a Community Health Institute (Vendor #161611-B001), Bow, NH to provide professional development opportunities on chronic disease prevention and management evidence-based programs to medical, behavioral health and public health professionals, by increasing the price limitation by \$121,000 from \$780,000 to \$901,000 and by extending the completion date from June 29, 2020 to December 31, 2020 effective retroactive to June 29, 2020 upon Governor and Council approval.
 100% Federal Funds.

-The contract was originally approved by the Governor and Executive Council on April 17, 2019, item #22.
+The original contract was approved by Governor and Council on April 17, 2019, item #22 and most recently amended with Governor and Council approval on March 11, 2020, item #13.

-Funds are available in the following accounts in State Fiscal Year 2020 with authority to adjust amounts within the price limitation if needed and justified.
+Funds are available in the following accounts for State Fiscal Year 2021, with the authority to adjust budget line items within the price limitation and encumbrances between state fiscal years through the Budget Office, if needed and justified.